MA TESOL / Course details

 Teaching and learning methods

-Each theme is covered by two lectures.
-The lecturers will consist of whole-class lecture input, interactivity provided by technological feedback tools, group work to deepen participants’ engagement and knowledge, as well as opportunities for Q&A.
+Each theme (see section 2) is covered by two or three lectures.
+The two-hour lectures will consist of whole-class lecture input, interactivity through interactive and analytical tasks, some of them expedited by information technological feedback tools, group work to deepen participants’ engagement and knowledge, feedback on formative assessment where applicable, and opportunities for questions and further discussion.

-Each theme culminates in an individual or group task, and a report on this task in the Blackboard virtual learning environment.
-The task will focus on aspects of language, language use, and/or language change, as informed by the participants own professional experience, and as specified by the focus of each theme.
-The tasks may, among other, involve reporting on professional experience, and small-scale descriptions/analyses of language data.
-The tasks will also engage the participants with up-to-date technological tools for describing and analyzing language.
-Participants will give feedback, as per guidance provided by the course unit tutors, on other students’ reports.
+Each theme culminates in one (in the majority of cases) or two formative individual or group tasks, and a report on this task in the Blackboard virtual learning environment.
+The task will focus on aspects of language, language use, and/or language change, as informed by the participants’ own professional experience, and as specified by the focus of each theme.
+The tasks will typically involve reporting on professional experience, and small-scale descriptions/analyses of language data.
+The tasks will also engage the participants with technological tools for describing and analysing language.
+There will be opportunities for peer feedback on these activities.

 Knowledge and understanding

-Demonstrate awareness and knowledge of aspects of language itself, language in use, and learner language of relevance to teachers of English to speakers of other languages;
+• Demonstrate awareness and knowledge of aspects of language as a system, language use, and language change of relevance to teachers of English to speakers of other languages

-Demonstrate familiarity with key theories and literatures focused on approaches to language itself, language in use, and learner language;
+• Demonstrate familiarity with key theories and literatures focused on language as system, language use, and language change

 Intellectual skills

-Purposefully critique published perspectives on language itself, language in use, and learner language:
+• Purposefully critique published perspectives on language, language use and language change

 Practical skills

-Effectively contribute to debates about language itself, language in use, and learner language of relevance to teachers of English to speakers of other languages;
+• Effectively contribute to debates about language, language use and language change of relevance to teachers of English to speakers of other languages

 Transferable skills and personal qualities